 Many of these concerns could contribute to a decline in quality of life compared to a person’s previous activities.
 In addition, reduced ability to earn a living can hurt financially and psychologically.

-Recoverable Damages Depend on the Losses and Expenses Incurred Due to the Crash
+Recoverable Damages Depend on the Losses and Expenses Incurred

 The compensation you may be able to recover through an insurance claim depends on the damages you suffered.
 This includes current and future financial costs, economic losses, and intangible damages.
 Some specific examples of recoverable damages that are common in these cases include: